beyarkay/masters-thesis/src/02_background.md

 systems where the underlying states are not directly observable but can be inferred from observable outcomes.

-First Markov Models will be discussed in subsection \ref{markov-models} to provide a foundation, and then HMMs will be discussed in subsection
+First Markov Models will be discussed in section \ref{markov-models} to provide a foundation, and then HMMs will be discussed in section
 \ref{sec:02-hidden-markov-models}.

 ## Markov Models